syncfusion-content/wpf-docs/wpf/CardView/Customizing-Data-Templates.md

-   > Note: You can edit the values in the CardView control by double-clicking the CardViewItem.
+   N> You can edit the values in the CardView control by double-clicking the CardViewItem.

    {:.prettyprint}